 Bundled examination testing (minimum 10 examinations) discounted at $300 each

 Award for Scholarship for Recertification by Examination $300

 There has been great interest by our certificants in recertifying by way of continuing education.
 The announcement was sent by letter, email newsletter, and through our partners in asthma education relaying the message.
 A number of questions have been asked and we would like to address these:

-A: The cost to recertify by continuing education is $245 and can be sent with completed documentation by mail or can be done with credit card online through the website.
-There is a blue button on the right side of the page that will lead to the recertification page.
+A: The cost to recertify by continuing education is $300 and can be sent with completed documentation by mail or can be done with credit card online through the website.

 A: There are a number of websites that offer continuing education.
 For instance Medscape.com offers continuing education and there is no cost.
 The American Lung Association, Association of Asthma Educators, American Association for Respiratory Care, and other professional organizations offer annual conferences as well as on line services.
 Before taking an online course, be sure the provider is on the Recognized Provider List at the NAECB website.

 A: The application must be completed in full to move through the process of approval.
 There will not be preliminary evaluation.
 Therefore, payment, certificates, code of conduct, and application all must be sent or the certification cannot be processed.
 Please send ONLY those certificates and list courses or lectures that you think are specific to the detailed content outline or EPR-3 recommendations.